State and Local Face Covering Mandates

 - Idaho - Bellevue, Blaine County, Hailey, Ketchum and Sun Valley

 - Illinois (statewide - Gov to lift as of 2/28) - Chicago and Cook County (Expected to expire 2/28)

 - Kansas - Prairie Village

-- Missouri - Kansas City, Jackson County and St. Louis
+- Missouri - Kansas City, Jackson County and St. Louis County

-- New Mexico (statewide)
+- New Mexico (Lifted by Governor)

-- Ohio - Columbus, Dayton and Franklin
+- Ohio - Columbus, Dayton (REPEALED), Franklin, Oxford

-- Oregon (statewide) - Multnomah County
+- Oregon (lifted as of March 12) - Multnomah County

-- Pennsylvania - Philadelphia
+- Pennsylvania - Philadelphia (lifted)

 - Texas - Dallas County, El Paso County (local Texas mandates are likely preempted by state law - see the below preemption section for details).

 - Utah - Salt Lake County, Summit County (UPDATE: State Legislature has overturned all county mask mandates effective immediately)